matter-labs/zksync-web-era-docs/docs/dev/developer-guides/security.md

 # Security model

 Given that zkSync is still in its early stages of development, there is a chance that our codebase contains undiscovered bugs that could lead to the loss of users' assets.
-As a result, we are constantly working to strengthen our security protocols to ensure that users and developers have a seamless onboarding experience when building on zkSync. zkSync smart contract codebase is presently being audited, but audits are not a guarantee of quality, and they are not a guarantee that a codebase has been thoroughly vetted for vulnerabilities.
+As a result, we are constantly working to strengthen our security protocols to ensure that users and developers have a seamless onboarding experience when building on zkSync. zkSync smart contract codebase is currently being audited, but audits are not a guarantee of quality, and they are not a guarantee that a codebase has been thoroughly vetted for vulnerabilities.
 It's crucial to realize that zkSync usage exposes you to the possibility of defects in the zkSync codebase.

 ## Bug Bounty Program
 zkSync takes security seriously and as such, we have a massive [bug bounty program](https://immunefi.com/bounty/zksync/).